 London Churches in Photograph’s aim is to show pictures of the wealth of churches in London.
 It is a long-term project, begun in 2012, as there are around 1500 such buildings across the whole of Greater London.

 As of 2 April 2019, there are 1446 churches featured.

 Most are Church of England, Roman Catholic or Orthodox but there are also some that have passed to other groups or into non-religious use.
 A few buildings of particular interest belonging to other groups, such as national churches (e.g. Denmark, Sweden and Scotland) are also included.

 Many churches are kept locked and for those, there are only exterior shots.
 Where possible there is a selection of internal shots to try to give a flavour of the building.
 Each posting also has some basic information about the church and its architecture.

 Please have a browse around or select from the categories (Architects and Places) listed on the left of each post or use the search box at the top right of each page.

-I am currently (February 2019) visiting churches in the London Borough of Greenwich.
+I am currently (Spring 2019) visiting churches in the London Borough of Greenwich.

 The map of Greater London shows which areas of London have coverage in this ongoing project.
 Click on the map to make it bigger.